Your Travel Experience with Galapagos PRO

 Here are our suggestions for a stroll of Baños as a local:

-The construction of the basilica started in 1904 and took around 40 years.
-During the festivities of the Virgin in October, its statue is taken around the city in a big parade while locals celebrate with "Guarapo", a local alcoholic drink.
+Construction of the basilica began in 1904 and took about 40 years.
+During the festivities in honour of the Virgin in October, the statue is carried through the town in a big parade while the locals celebrate with "guarapo", fermented sugar cane juice.

 Eat like a local at the market